 The 2 most common causes of back pain are lateral canal stenosis (LCS) and herniated disc (HD).
 LCS results from osteophyte formation, or hypertrophied zygapophyseal joints and/or ligamentum flavum.
 HD results from herniation of nuclear material outside the confines of the annulus fibrosis.
 In some cases, LCS and HD are present simultaneously.

 In theory, back pain is due to excessive stimulation of pain-sensitive parts of the spine.
 It can be associated with lumbar disc degeneration, back trauma, disc arthritis, osteoporosis, ligament damage, infection and inflammatory type diseases.
+Research has identified the presence of antigen-antibody complexes in herniated discal tissue1.
 Crohn’s disease, renal transplants and occupations that involve exposure to excessive vibration. e.g. truck driving, are associated with increased reporting of back pain.
 However, more than 80% of neck and back problems are the result of tight, achy muscles, brought about by poor posture giving rise to chronic latent acidosis.

 Cigarette smoking tends to aggravate back pain by increasing the ischaemia to the disc and by lowering the pain threshold.
 Cigarette smoke also inhibits the activity of alpha-1-antiprotease, the most potent protease inhibitor.
 This results in accelerated disc breakdown and degeneration, due to an imbalance between matrix proteases and their inhibitors.